HamzehJaafar/Angular-To-Do-List/README.md

 To-do List
 __________

-To-do list application helps users organize and manage using an add, remove and complete task features.
+Helps users organize and manage tasks by simplifiying the creation, deletion and completion of tasks.

 Technology used includes JSON, JavaScript, AngularJS, HTML5, and CSS3.